 Marijuana is the most commonly used and abused drug in society.
-It is also the subject of much debate over the legality and the impact of marijuana use in individuals.
+It is also the subject of much debate over the legality and the impact of use in individuals.
 Many states have moved to make marijuana legal for medical reasons, while others are considering making it entirely legal in the future.
-Marijuana is addictive.
+What is being left out of the conversation is that marijuana is addictive.
 The National Institute on Drug Abuse reports that long-term abuse of marijuana can develop into a compulsive behavior or addiction.
 Their research indicates that about 9% of those who commonly use or abuse marijuana becomes addicted.
 This number increases among youth to 17%.
 Daily teen abusers have a 20-25% chance of becoming addicted.
+Recent studies have said that daily use of the drug has quadrupled in the United States in the past decade.
 (NIDA Infofacts on marijuana

 Facts on Marijuana